 “I highly recommend the Minc Law firm.
 Not only were they knowledgeable, professional and timely in resolving my matter, but they were a pleasure to work with.
 Dan, Darcy and Melanie thank you for everything!
 My only regret was not engaging the firm earlier.”

 We understand that if you have read this far, you are likely troubled by the online defamation you are experiencing and want it removed.
 Do not worry.
 We are here to help.

-If you would like a more personalized quote, we offer a free, initial no-obligation defamation consultation.
-You can contact the attorneys of Minc Law by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you would like a more personalized quote, we offer a free, initial no-obligation defamation consultation with an intake specialist.
+You can contact Minc Law by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.